 Question 10.
 Do you agree with the impact assessment and its conclusions, having regard to the baseline scenario used for this impact assessment?
 Please provide any additional information regarding the costs and benefits from the application of these guidelines.

 Costs are expected to arise for auditors in relation to bilateral meetings (for example as the cost benefit analysis refers to this at B Option 1 Costs, p.
 32); we agree that this is a relevant but not overriding consideration for determining the frequency of meetings.
+We believe the cost would on average be significantly higher than suggested.
 In addition, the form in which communication takes place would also have an implication for costs.
 For example, were formal written reports requested from the auditor this would be significantly more expensive than communication by way of a telephone call.

 Question 11.
 Please provide any additional comments on the draft guidelines.